A Florida will execution must follow certain formalities as set forth in the Florida Probate Code.

 In this case, it appears there was uncontroverted testimony that George intended to sign the will and that he did sign it – at least partially before his wife stopped him – in the presence of two witnesses.
 Thus, the sole question was simply whether signing “George” instead of “George Bitetzakis” at the end of his Will was sufficient to satisfy the requirements of Florida law.
 The Second District said it was not.
 Instead, it held that “[u]nder these very unique circumstances, it is clear that the decedent recorded something less than his full customary signature and therefore did not sign the will within the meaning of section 732.502.”
 Id.

 Based upon an apparent dearth of case law on this specific issue, the appellate court resorted to the definition of “signature” found in Black’s Law Dictionary, which defines it as “a person’s name or mark written by that person…esp., one’s handwritten name as one ordinarily writes it” and “the act of signing something; then handwriting of one’s name in one’s usual fashion.”
 Id.
 There was no evidence adduced at trial that George customarily signed his name by writing just his first name so the court found the signature insufficient to satisfy the requirement that a will be “signed” at the end by the testator.
-Moreover, the court found “that the decedent intentionally ceased signing the will and later signed the self-proof affidavit in an apparent attempt to ratify it dispels any notion that he believed or intended that his first name serve as his signature and assent to the will.”
+Moreover, the court found “that the decedent intentionally ceased signing the will and later signed the self-proof affidavit in an apparent attempt to ratify it dispels any notion that he believed or intended that his first name serves as his signature and assent to the will.”

-This case raises the troubling question what constitutes a “signature” to a Will.
+This case raises the troubling question of what constitutes a “signature” to a Will.
 If the definition by the Second DCA is to be literally followed, then any variation of “the handwriting of one’s name in one’s usual fashion” (i.e., a signature) may lead to the conclusion that unless there is evidence that the decedent has the intent that the variation of his signature serves in place of his usual signature then he “has recorded something less than his full customary signature and therefore did not sign the will within the meaning” of the section of the Florida law defining how a person must sign his Will.
 In short, under Bitetzakis, could any deviation from someone’s usual signature should cause a Will to be invalid?

 Ask yourself whether these are valid signatures: